MaciejCieslik1/Makao/README.md

 ## 📝 Note

 This game was created for "Fundamentals of Programming and Computer Science" course during my first year of studies at Warsaw University of Technology.
+The project was transferred from my academic account on GitLab.

 ## ✅ Requirements